ThatsVie/atlas-AirBnB_clone_v2/README.md

 <br>
 <center> <h2>General Use</h2> </center>

-1. The console can be ran by typing:
+1. The console can be ran by typing in the terminal:
  ```
 /AirBnB_clone$ ./console.py
  ```